DmitryBarskov/js-fp-exercises/src/list/filter/README.md

 # List filter

-Write a function to select items of a list which matches the given predicate.
+Write a function to select items of a list which match the given predicate.
 Given a predicate (function that returns `true` or `false`) select only values that meet the criteria.
 If there is a criteria of text string presence that accepts only strings with